thoughtram/blog/_posts/2016-06-22-model-driven-forms-in-angular-2.md

 author: pascal_precht
 ---

 Just a couple days ago, we've updated our article on [Template-driven Forms in Angular 2](/angular/2016/03/21/template-driven-forms-in-angular-2.html), as the APIs have changed for the better in the second release candidate.
-Meanwhile, RC3 is out and we think it's time to talk about **model-driven** and **reactive forms** on our blog.
+We think it's time to talk about **model-driven** and **reactive forms** on our blog.
 This article builds on top of the knowledge we've gained in our previous article, so you might want to take a look at it in case you haven't yet.

-## The goal of model-driven forms
+## The goal of reactive/model-driven forms

 While template-driven forms in Angular 2 give us a way to create sophisticated forms while writing as little JavaScript as possible, model-driven forms enable us to test our forms without being required to rely on end-to-end tests.
 That's why model-driven forms are created imperatively, so they end up as actually properties on our components, which makes them easier to test.

-In addition, it's important to understand that when building model-driven forms, Angular 2 doesn't magically create the templates for us.
+In addition, it's important to understand that when building reactive/model-driven forms, Angular 2 doesn't magically create the templates for us.
 So it's not that we just create the form model and then all of a sudden we have DOM generated in our app that renders the form.
-Model-driven forms are more like an addition to template-driven forms, although, depending on what we're doing some things can be left out here and there (e.g. validators on DOM elements etc.).
+Reactive forms are more like an addition to template-driven forms, although, depending on what we're doing some things can be left out here and there (e.g. validators on DOM elements etc.).

 ## FormGroup and FormControl